Skip to main content

 For customers wanting to go down this route to attain those silvery-grey patinas, we can’t recommend SiOO:X enough.
 This is a state-of-the-art patented woodcare protection system, available in a light grey and mid grey depending on your vision.

 The silicon technology in SiOO:X’s products not only provides your wood with those rustic vibes, but imbues it with excellent outdoor durability and strength.
+We’ve written in a little more detail about the benefits of a professional factory finish and the options you have.

 ThermoWood treated with SiOO:X Light Grey.
 Source: James E Hatch & Son (https://jamesehatchandson.com/)

-A sample of Siberian Larch treated with SiOO:X Mid Grey wood protection.
+Siberian Larch Mid Grey

 Siberian Larch treated with SiOO:X Light Grey.
 Source: James E Hatch & Son (https://jamesehatchandson.com/)